treeman/why_cryptocurrencies/README.md

 * Images
 * Left/right links at the side of the screen
-* Style subnav in top chapters
+* Style subnav in section chapters

 * Code
   see https://beautifulracket.com/
-* Style footnote links
 * Style homepage
 * Use sections on the page? h1 for page title, h2 for section headings, h3 for subsections?
 * Plot generation